Top 9 Must-Have Facility Manager Skills for 2025

 7. Problem-solving and crisis management

-Critical thinking and problem-solving are among the most vital skills a facility manager can possess.
-Facility managers are frequently faced with unforeseen issues and must apply strong problem-solving abilities to resolve them effectively.
-This process involves identifying the nature of the problem, gathering relevant information, developing a strategy, and testing the solution.
-In crisis situations, these skills are essential for managing emergencies, minimizing disruptions, and ensuring that operations continue smoothly.
+Critical thinking and problem-solving are among the most vital skills a facility manager can have.
+Facility managers frequently face unforeseen issues and must resolve them effectively.
+This means identifying the problem, gathering relevant information, developing a strategy, and testing the solution.
+In crisis situations, these skills are essential for managing emergencies, minimizing disruptions, and keeping operations running.

 8. Flexible work and hybrid office management